 By Diana Jefferies, Western Sydney University

-The fourteenth-century Book of Margery Kempe opens with an account of an illness Margery experienced after the birth of her first child.
+The fifteenth-century Book of Margery Kempe opens with an account of an illness Margery experienced after the birth of her first child.
 The account describes how Margery believed that she was going ‘oute of hir mende’ because she was being attacked by devils who forced her to deny God and to slander her husband and friends.
 She was so distressed by this experience that she says that she tried to commit suicide on many occasions.
 To prevent her causing harm to herself and others, she was bound and locked up for eight and a half months.
 Today, many medical historians recognise Margery’s illness as postnatal psychosis.[i]

 There is a general expectation that the period after childbirth should be a time of great happiness for the mother.
 However, it is a time when women are most vulnerable to developing mental illness.
 One mental illness, postnatal psychosis, is particularly severe and terrifying, and occurs during the first four weeks after childbirth.
 It affects approximately 600 women and families in Australia every year.[ii]
 A play called Mockingbird uses music, mask and humour to raise awareness about postnatal psychosis by tracing the illness through four generations of women.